CaptainDario/CaptainDario/README.md

 ### Hi there, I am Dario 👋
 I am a machine learning engineer with a deep passion for programming and problem-solving.
-My primary programming languages are Python, Dart, and C++.
+My primary programming languages are Python, Dart, and some C++ here and there.

 - 🔭 I’m currently working on: DaKanji, an app that applies machine learning to help learn Japanese.
 - 🌱 I’m currently learning: Machine Learning, App development with Flutter and SQL.